 A groundbreaking new collaborative research and development (R&D) project will place Scotland at the forefront of the £7 billion global sensors and imaging systems market, deliver significant economic growth and onshore 41 highly skilled research and manufacturing jobs from Asia.

-The initiative, the first of its kind in Scotland and backed by Scottish Enterprise and CENSIS, the Scottish Innovation Centre for Sensors and Imaging Systems funded by the Scottish Funding Council (SFC), will bring together companies and organisations to collaborate on the production of materials integral to manufacturing a variety of goods that use sensors, ranging from asthma inhalers to infrared cameras.
+The initiative, the first of its kind in Scotland and backed by Scottish Enterprise and CENSIS, will bring together companies and organisations to collaborate on the production of materials integral to manufacturing a variety of goods that use sensors, ranging from asthma inhalers to infrared cameras.

 Working at locations across central Scotland, each company will bring expertise in the growth of these materials and play an important collaborative role in the supply chain.
 The businesses will then take the materials and produce a variety of different products relevant to their specific end markets – none of them will compete with each other.